-Tenant reimbursements, excluding consolidated Simon Business initiatives, increased \$6.5 million of which the Property Transactions accounted for \$12.4 million.
-Depreciation and amortization expenses increased \$22.5 million primarily due to the net effect of the Property Transactions and the Forum Shops acquisition.
+Tenant reimbursements increased \$6.5 million of which the Property Transactions accounted for \$12.4 million.
+Depreciation and amortization expenses increased \$22.7 million primarily due to the net effect of the Property Transactions and the Forum Shops acquisition.
 Other expenses increased \$1.7 million primarily due to ground rent expense of \$0.9 million attributable to the acquisition of Stanford Shopping Center.